Les Légendes de Bugatti

 Ettore Bugatti loved the extraordinary

-The front part of the carbon body is made of hand-polished aluminium, coated with clear lacquer.
-Bugatti is the only manufacturer to use visible aluminium for the body of a production car.
+The front part of the carbon body is made of hand-polished aluminum, coated with clear lacquer.
+Bugatti is the only manufacturer to use visible aluminum for the body of a production car.
 The rear, sills and A-pillar covers are dark blue with visible carbon.
-Specially for this car, a wheel design was developed that is based on the most famous rims in motoring history – Ettore Bugatti’s Bugatti aluminium wheels.
+Specially for this car, a wheel design was developed that is based on the most famous rims in motoring history – Ettore Bugatti's Bugatti aluminum wheels.
 The striking Bugatti horseshoe and the EB logo on the rear are made of gleaming platinum.
 The petrol and oil filler caps are engraved with the signature of Ettore and painted silver.

 A refined interior with cordovan leather

 For the interior of the car, Bugatti used two varieties of leather for the first time: traditional fine calf’s leather and highly exclusive natural cordovan leather.
 The latter, which had not been used before, requires painstaking work.
 The tanning process alone can take around six months.
 Cordovan leather, which is normally used for the finest-quality shoes, is extremely resilient and provides firm purchase.
-The most eye-catching interior detail is the platinised “dancing elephant” figure designed by Ettore’s brother Rembrandt, which recalls the radiator cap on the Type 41 Royale.
+The most eye-catching interior detail is the platinized "dancing elephant" figure designed by Ettore’s brother Rembrandt, which recalls the radiator cap on the Type 41 Royale.
 It is inlaid into the lid of the rear storage compartment.